koenverburg/generator-creativekoen/README.md

 `--run-gulp` let Yeoman start the gulp script

+### gulp commands

+##### building
+`gulp build` will run the code DRY and wont make anything `gulp build --build` will make a build dir with non minified code `gulp build --dist` will make a dist dir with minified code

+##### serving
+`gulp serve` again wont do anything
+`gulp serve --build` will build, and spin up a local server with BrowserSync and open a browser, It will also open your editor.
+By default it will open 'gvim' because thats the best editor out there

+`gulp serve --dist` will do the same as with the build flag but now it will serve up minified code

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.